microbiomedata/IoT_to_linkml/README.md

-# badexperiment
-Convert Index of Terms to LinkML YAML.
+# Convert Index of Terms to LinkML YAML.

 TODOs:
-- convert to actual LinkML artifcats after that
+- convert to actual LinkML artifacts after that
+    - use gen-yaml for inference and expansion
 - convert to DataHarmonizer template

-Many moving parts = bad experiment.

 Development or use within the repo requires [Poetry](https://python-poetry.org/docs/#osx--linux--bashonwindows-install-instructions)